The Sports Law Review: United Kingdom - England & Wales

 Outlook and conclusions

-1 Jamie Singer is a founding partner, Oliver White is a trainee solicitor and Cambise Heron is a paralegal at Onside Law.
+1 Jamie Singer is a founding partner and Oliver White and Cambise Heron are trainee solicitors at Onside Law.

 3 A Code for Sports Governance, Sport England & UK Sport.